Glavo/kala-retro8/README.md

 Applying the plug-in will automatically perform the following operations:

 * Set release to 9 in the options of `compilejava`.
+* Attach Jabel to the annotation processor path of the compileJava task options.
 * Add the compiler parameter `-Xplugin:jabel` to enable Jabel.

 It inserts two tasks into the build process:

-* `retro8ExtractJabel`: The task will extract Jabel into the `$buildDir/jabel`, And attach these files to the annotation processor path of the compileJava task options.
+* `retro8ExtractJabel`: The task will extract Jabel into temporary folder,
 * `retro8ProcessClasses`: It traverses the classDirs of the main sourceSet and processes Java 9 bytecode other than `module-info.class` into Java 8 bytecode.

 The `compileJava` task depends on `retro8ExtractJabel`.

 The `retro8ProcessClasses` task depends on `compileJava`, and be depends on the `classes` task.

-(I think maybe `retro8ExtractJabel` should be removed?
-It might be better to store Jabel in a global location.)